Lake-effect snow

 Lake-effect snow is produced during cooler atmospheric conditions when a cold air mass moves across long expanses of warmer lake water.
 The lower layer of air, heated by the lake water, picks up water vapor from the lake and rises through colder air.
 The vapor then freezes and is deposited on the leeward (downwind) shores.

 The same effect also occurs over bodies of saline water, when it is termed ocean-effect or bay-effect snow.
 The effect is enhanced when the moving air mass is uplifted by the orographic influence of higher elevations on the downwind shores.
-This uplifting can produce narrow but very intense bands of precipitation, which deposit at a rate of many inches of snow each hour, often resulting in a large amount of total snowfall.
+This uplifting can produce narrow but very intense bands of precipitation, which deposit at a rate of many centimetres of snow each hour, often resulting in a large amount of total snowfall.

 The areas affected by lake-effect and parallel "ocean-effect" phenomena are called snowbelts.
 These include areas east of the Great Lakes in North America, the west coasts of northern Japan, Lake Baikal in Russia, and areas near the Great Salt Lake, Black Sea, Caspian Sea, Baltic Sea, Adriatic Sea, the North Sea and more.

 Lake-effect blizzards are the blizzard-like conditions resulting from lake-effect snow.
 Under certain conditions, strong winds can accompany lake-effect snows creating blizzard-like conditions; however, the duration of the event is often slightly less than that required for a blizzard warning in both the U.S. and Canada.

 If the air temperature is low enough to keep the precipitation frozen, it falls as lake-effect snow.
 If not, then it falls as lake-effect rain.
 For lake-effect rain or snow to form, the air moving across the lake must be significantly cooler than the surface air (which is likely to be near the temperature of the water surface).
 Specifically, the air temperature at an altitude where the air pressure is 850 mbar (roughly 1.5 km vertically) should be 13 °C-change lower than the temperature of the air at the surface.
-Lake-effect occurring when the air at 850 mbar is much colder than the water surface can produce thundersnow, snow showers accompanied by lightning and thunder (caused by larger amounts of energy available from the increased instability), and, on very rare occasions, tornados.
+Lake-effect occurring when the air at 850 mbar is much colder than the water surface can produce thundersnow, snow showers accompanied by lightning and thunder (caused by larger amounts of energy available from the increased instability), and, on very rare occasions, tornadoes.